-We perform an extensive review of literature on collective land tenure regimes in East Africa supplemented with qualitative analysis of secondary data and primary data collected using Focus Group Discussions.
+We perform an extensive review of literature on collective land tenure regimes in East Africa supplemented with qualitative analysis of secondary data and primary data collected using focus group discussions.
 We develop three cases based on ownership and land access arrangements in pastoral communities.
 The cases are, un-adjudicated communal lands; Group Ranch A, which are group ranches that have collapsed; and Group Ranch B, which comprises of functional group ranches.
-Further, for each case, we identify three communities: Kiina, Ngaremara, and Oldonyiro Communities in Isiolo County for the un-adjudicated communal lands; Naroosura, Olekepedong in Narok County and Mailua in Kajiado County for Group Ranch B
+Further, for each case, we identify three communities: Kiina, Ngaremara, and Oldonyiro Communities in Isiolo County for the un-adjudicated communal lands; Naroosura, Olekepedong in Narok County and Mailua in Kajiado County for Group Ranch A; and, Ilpolei in Laikipia County, Losesia in Samburu County, and Eselenkei in Kajiado County for Group Ranch B.